 During Ramadan, you hear “nasheeds” – Islamic singers – everywhere.
 I’ve noticed the sweet exotic sounds made by street musicians playing wonderful traditional Turkish instruments.
 In some neighborhoods, an hour or so before dawn, “Ramadan drummers and their entourage walk the streets while beating rhythm to wake everyone in time for sahur – the early morning meal eaten before sunrise and fasting.”

 On the last day of Ramadan, the streets are hectic with “everyone trying to reach extended family for the three-day Şeker Bayram (sugar feast) – also called Eid al-Fitr.” Şeker Bayram marks the end of Ramadan.
 It’s a busy day on Istanbul’s trams, ferries, and subway.

 Riding the ferries and exploring the amazing islands is next!
 Istanbul’s skyline is best seen from the water.
-I’ve become a little lazy about taking photographs, partly because the constantly moving crowds are so intense and no photograph does the city justice….
+I’ve become a little lazy about taking photos, partly because of the intense, constantly moving crowds.
+Photographs don’t do justice to the magnificent city….